-When asking the question “Is it worth it?”, the question of cost is important.
+When asking the question “Is RVing worth it?”, consider the cost of RV ownership.
 RV’s can be really expensive if you want something that will last.
-My father for example, bought a pop-up trailer for several thousand dollars and was only able to use the thing for a few years because it fell to pieces.
+My father for example, bought a cheap pop-up trailer for several thousand dollars.
+It was cheap, and he was only able to use the thing for a few years because it fell apart.

 When camping in a tent, you wake up earlier because the sun heats up your tent.
-In a camper you will end up sleeping in because the natural alarm that rises in the east probably wont touch you for a while.
+In a camper you will end up sleeping in because the natural sunlight rising in the east probably won’t touch you for a while.

 Is Getting an RV Right for You?

-Everybody has a different situation.
-You may only go camping once a year, and if that’s the case then you probably shouldn’t get an RV and rent a cabin.
+Everybody has a different attitude about RV camping.
+You may only go camping once a year, and if that’s the case then you probably shouldn’t get an RV and rent a cabin instead.
 If you leave home for weeks at a time then a big 30-foot trailer might be what you need.

-If you are really unsure about getting an RV, rent one for a weekend and then decide.
-You might feel that you are not “roughing it” like you did when you were a kid, or you might find that you are a lot less irritable after having a full nights sleep on a bed.
+If you are unsure about getting an RV, rent one for a weekend and then decide.
+You might feel that you are not “roughing it” like you did when you were a kid.
+Or, you might find that you are a lot happier on vacation after having a full nights sleep on a bed.